Accessing HDFS

 In order to allow Hive on MR3 to read from non-secure HDFS,

-set the configuration key ipc.client.fallback-to-simple-auth-allowed
+set the configuration key ipc.client.fallback-to-simple-auth-allowed to true

-in conf/core-site.xml
+in conf/core-site.xml.

 vi conf/core-site.xml